Sunday, December 31, 2017

 Elvis Presley's "Guitar Man"

-Elvis was producing two to three movies EVERY YEAR in the 1960s.
+Elvis was producing three movies EVERY YEAR in the 1960s.
 Yikes.
 And all of those movies had a lot of songs, most of them pretty bad.
 Yet Elvis found time to continue to record music for singles, gospel music and soundtrack fillers that had nothing to do with the movies he was making.

 During studio sessions from September 1967 - January 1968, there were 11 tracks (minus soundtrack and gospel recordings) recorded that could have been used to create a pretty good LP.